surgiie/project-cli/README.md

 # project-cli

 ![Tests](https://github.com/surgiie/project-cli/actions/workflows/tests.yml/badge.svg)

-A simple php kanban style todo cli built with [termwind](https://github.com/nunomaduro/termwind).
+A simple php kanban style todo cli.

 ## Install

 - `composer global require surgiie/project-cli`
 -  `sqlite` and the `sqlite3` extension should be installed as the cli stores all data within a `sqlite` database.

+**Note** - The cli relies on the `pctnl` extension which is not available on linux, but windows is still supported, install with the `--ignore-platform-reqs` if using windows.
 ## Create New Board

 To create a new board, run: `project new:board <board-name>`